 It is a skin condition of unknown cause; it is a type of lesion possibly mediated by the deposition of immune complexes in the superficial microvasculature of the skin and the oral mucous membrane that generally follows an infection or exposure to the drug.

 It is an uncommon disorder, with a maximum incidence in the second and third decades of life.
-The disorder has several forms or presentations, hence its name reflects it (multiform, “multiform”, in various ways).
+The disease has several forms or presentations.
+Hence its name reflects it (multiform, “multiform,” in various ways).

 Injuries are a typical manifestation of it.
-Two types are recognized, one mild to moderate and the other severe (erythema multiforme minor and erythema multiforme greater).
+Two types are recognized: mild to moderate and severe (erythema multiforme minor and Erythema multiforme greater).

 Signs and symptoms

-The condition varies from a mild, self-limited skin rash (Erythema multiforme minor) to a severe and life-threatening form known as erythema multiforme, which also affects the mucous membranes.
+The condition varies from a mild, self-limited skin rash (Erythema multiforme minor) to a severe and life-threatening form known as erythema multiforme, affecting the mucous membranes.

 There are usually no prodromal symptoms in minor erythema multiforme.
-However, major erythema multiforme may be preceded by mild symptoms, such as fever or chills, joint weakness or pain.
+However, primary erythema multiforme may be preceded by mild symptoms, such as fever or chills, joint weakness, or pain.

-Usually, in erythema multiforme, few or hundreds of skin lesions appear within a 24-hour period.
+Usually, in erythema multiforme, few or hundreds of skin lesions appear within 24 hours.

-Lesions are seen for the first time on the back of the hands and / or on the top of the feet, and then extend along the extremities towards the trunk.
+Lesions are seen for the first time on the back of the hands and the top of the feet and then extend along the extremities towards the trunk.

 The upper extremities are more commonly affected than the lower extremities.
 Palms and plants may be involved.

-The face, neck and trunk are common places.
+The face, neck, and trunk are familiar places.
 Cutaneous lesions are often grouped on elbows and knees.
 There may be a mild associated itching or burning sensation.

-The initial lesions are clearly demarcated, are round, red / pink and flat (macules), which rise (papules / palpable) and gradually enlarge to form plaques (flat and raised patches) up to several centimeters in diameter.
+The initial lesions are restricted, are round, red/pink, and flat (macules), which rise (papules / palpable) and gradually enlarge to form plaques (flat and raised patches) up to several centimeters in diameter.

 - The center is dark or dark red with a blister or scab